erickbytes/divbull/divbull.com/content/blog/My-Evolution-as-an-Investor.md

 **Large Cap Vs. Small Caps**

 My portfolio currently has a slight tilt to overweight large cap stocks at 90%.
-My small cap stock is currently underweight at 10% of my stocks.
+My small cap stock exposure is currently underweight at 10% of my stocks.
 This is not far from the target allocation suggested by Bing Copilot, 85% large caps and 15% small caps.
 Therefore, I plan to trim my large cap stocks or funds and buy a small cap fund to raise my exposure by 5%.

 **US vs. International**